 Furthermore, as a school we monitor inclusive practices and progress and can chose from a menu of interventions and provision that is additional and different in order to ensure that all pupils achieve success.

 How the school develops its overall teaching and adapts its curriculum

 We expect all our pupils to make excellent progress.
-To make this happen, our teachers are made aware of the needs of all pupils through a register of their additional needs and, where relevant, a Personal Provision Plan (PPP).
+To make this happen, our teachers are made aware of the needs of all pupils through a register of their additional needs and, where relevant, a Pupil Profile or Personal Provision Plan (PPP).

 These are completed in discussions with pupils, parents and staff to inform teachers about specific needs and strategies that can help individuals within the classroom.
 These help the teachers plan for successful learning experiences for all pupils.
 Therefore, pupils feel challenged and supported to make progress.